How we make

 Most of what we make is dark chocolate.
 It has the widest range of flavor to work with.
 Milk chocolate is used in select recipes.

 We make two main products- bars and molded truffles.
-Limiting the range keeps our process focused while still giving room for creativity.
+Limiting the range keeps our process focused while still allowing plenty of room to explore.

 With bars, we focus on the flavors of single-origin chocolate.
 With truffles, we build flavors that complement them.

-Our making process splits into three phases: design, form, and finish.
+Our making process can be split into three phases: design, form, and finish.

-In the first phase, we define the taste we're aiming for, then choose the format that best supports it.
+In the first phase, we define the taste we are going for, then choose the format that best supports it.

 The form stage involves tempering chocolate and casting it into bars or hollow shells using molds of different shapes and sizes.